NedaAJ/-Cryptocurrencies/README.md

 - Principal Component Analysis to reduce data dimension
 - K-Means to cluster cryptocurrencies
 - 2D and 3D scatter plots to visualize classification results

+## Results
+We now have a total of 532 marketable cryptocurrencies after the preprocessing and cleaning step.